arYonefO/hunter/README.md

  - Maintain geospatial accuracy to 90% that a point falls within 500 yards of it's actual location (Very difficult to verify and very dependent on externalities)

 ### Priority:
- - Adjust query field to return the appropriate zones
  - 2nd pass at adding some more mobile friendly stylings
  - User instructions